 Difficulty level: Easy-Moderate

-Starting high up on Blewett Pass in the Okanogan-Wenatchee National Forest, this ridgetop out-and-back scenic snowshoe trail doesn’t have much elevation gain but affords expansive views of Glacier Peak, Mount Rainier, the Teanaway Mountains, and the Stuart Range — all the way from Miller Peak to the Peshastin Valley.
+Starting high up on Blewett Pass in the Okanogan-Wenatchee National Forest, this ridgetop out-and-back snowshoe trail doesn’t have much elevation gain but affords expansive views of Glacier Peak, Mount Rainier, the Teanaway Mountains, and the Stuart Range — all the way from Miller Peak to the Peshastin Valley.
 Later in the season, this route sees more crowds on weekends as the snow at lower elevations melts.

-Related: Cozy Winter Getaway Destinations in Washington
+Also See: Cozy Winter Getaway Destinations

 Artist Point, Mount Baker